commontime/com.commontime.cordova.secure-settings/README.md

 The Secure Settings plugin provides two related facilities:

-* to store name/value string pairs inside the device's secure store (e.g., KeyChain on iOS and OS X)
+* to store name/value string pairs inside the device's secure store (KeyChain on iOS and OS X, KeyStore on Android)
 * to generate and securely store cryptographic keys

 ## Calls